Issue Template

 title | Default title for the Issue, optional | Use double quotes if it contains Chinese |

-labels | Labels for the Issue, optional, supports multiple | Multiple labels should use brackets; if the label does not exist, it will not be displayed when creating an Issue |
+labels | Labels for the Issue, supports multiple, optional | Multiple labels need to be enclosed in brackets, if the label does not exist, it will not be displayed when creating an Issue |

-assignees | Default assignee for the Issue, optional | Username of the assignee; if the user does not exist, it will be ignored |
+assignees | Default assignee for the Issue, optional | Username of the assignee, if the user does not exist, it will be ignored |

-body | Form configuration content, required | Supports various form types; for detailed configuration, refer to YAML Form Syntax |
+body | Form configuration content, required | Supports various form types, see YAML Form Syntax for specific configurations |

 Configuring the Template Selector (config.yml)